rpatterson/nOrg/doc/design.rst

 non-textual MIME parts are separate files next to node
     TODO In the hidden directory *or* in the project directory for binary documents, images, etc..

+node state graphs
+    ??? model just the next states possible through fields/properties or explicitly model transitions as well?
+It's my experience that defining transitions is a less-than-fruitful cognitive burden.

+    OTOH relying only on property/field hierarchy to define next-states may require supporting some form of variable interpolation which may conflict with cryptographic signing.

+    Is there some need to capture different ways to transition from state A to state B that is not already captured in other metadata?

 node field sets may be signed as *fixed* by entities
     Stored in a lower MIME part, preferably last, are cryptographic